anders-biostat/linked-charts/doc/mds/types/scatter.md

 ## Update

-For any changes, you've added to the chart, to have an effect, you need firt to update the chart.
+For any changes, you've added to the chart, to have an effect, you need first to update the chart.
 Each chart in the _linked-charts_ library has an [update](chart) method, which recalculates and updates all the elements of the chart.
 But if you know that only some of them have been changed since the last update, you may want to